chrispaynter/firebase-auth-dotnet/README.md

 The official documentation can be found [here](https://firebase.google.com/docs/reference/rest/auth/), and I link to the appropriate sections of Firebase's docs as we discuss the endpoints below.

-**NOTE: This is a work in progress**
-It's a work in progress, but the foundation of this library is clean and well tested, so adding endpoints should be straightforward and pull requests are welcome over at the project repository on GitHub.
+**NOTE: This is a work in progress** but the foundation of this library is clean and well tested, so adding endpoints should be straightforward and pull requests are welcome!

 ## Getting Started